Helias/Car-Model-Recognition/README.md

 file2.jpg, 3
 ```

+Anyway, this paragraph is only for your info, the CSV files are automatically genrated by the preprocessing phase explained in the follow paragraph.

 ### Preprocess the dataset
-You have to calculate the mean and standard deviation to apply a normalization, just use the -p parameter to process your dataset so type:
+You have to generate the CSV files and calculate the mean and standard deviation to apply a normalization, just use the -p parameter to process your dataset so type:

 ```
 $ python3 main.py -p